The quality of the air we breathe matters.

 If simple tricks don’t increase the indoor air quality enough, you can always use an air purifier.
 Air purifiers – devices that filter out all kinds of air pollutants – can significantly increase the indoor air quality.

 They can be used for a specific purpose – such as getting rid of mold or allergies.
-They can also be used in order to generally lift the indoor air quality.
+They can also be used to lift the indoor air quality generally.

 If you decide to buy one, look for the ones with a high CADR rating.
 CADR stands for Clean Air Delivery Rate; it is a key metric that tells us how fast an air purifier can increase the indoor air quality.
 You can check the list of the best air purifiers with high CADR ratings here.